Analytical Expression for Fracture Profile in Viscoelastic Crack Propagation

-\textit{Setup}.\,--- As shown in Fig.~\ref{fig:1}(a), we consider a two-dimensional viscoelastic sheet of height $2L$ and infinite width with a semi-infinite linear crack at its center.
-In its undeformed state, the crack aligns with the $x$-axis.
-The sheet is subjected to a strain $\varepsilon$ induced by a fixed boundary condition.
-This applied strain causes the crack to propagate in the $-x$ direction at a constant velocity $V$.
-Focusing on steady-state crack propagation, all fields at position $(x,y)$ and time $t$ are represented as functions of $(x+Vt,y)$.
-Thus, without loss of generality, we can analyze the displacement field at time $t=0$ when the crack tip is located at $x=0$.
-The fixed boundary and stress-free boundary conditions for this setup are as follows~\cite{Knauss1966,Barber1989}:
+\textit{Setup}.\,--- As shown in Fig.~\ref{fig:1}(a), we consider a two-dimensional viscoelastic sheet of height $2L$ and infinite width.
+A semi-infinite linear crack is located at its center, aligned with the $x$ axis in the undeformed state.
+The sheet is subjected to a strain $\varepsilon$ induced by a fixed boundary condition, which causes the crack to propagate in the $-x$ direction at a constant velocity $V$.
+By focusing on steady-state crack propagation, all fields at position $(x,y)$ and time $t$ depend only on the comoving coordinate $(x+Vt,y)$, allowing us to analyze the fields at time $t=0$ with the crack tip located at $x=0$.
+The fixed boundary and stress-free boundary conditions are~\cite{Knauss1966,Barber1989}